bodrick/awesome/TOPICS.md

 ## sonarr3

 *   [Boerderij/Varken](https://github.com/Boerderij/Varken) - Standalone application to aggregate data from the Plex ecosystem into InfluxDB using Grafana as a frontend

-## tautulli

-*   [Boerderij/Varken](https://github.com/Boerderij/Varken) - Standalone application to aggregate data from the Plex ecosystem into InfluxDB using Grafana as a frontend
-*   [Cloudbox/Cloudbox](https://github.com/Cloudbox/Cloudbox) - Ansible-based solution for rapidly deploying a Docker containerized cloud media server.
-*   [Tautulli/Tautulli](https://github.com/Tautulli/Tautulli) - A Python based monitoring and tracking tool for Plex Media Server.

 ## unifi